 Get exclusive member benefits & effect social change.
 Join Today

-Leg venography, also called lower extremity venography or phlebography, offers a way for doctors to see the veins in your legs.
-Veins do not normally show up on X-rays.
-In a venogram, a doctor injects a special kind of dye into your veins.
-This dye, called contrast material, is visible on X-rays, and enables your doctor to take images of the veins in your leg.
+Leg venography, also called lower extremity venography or phlebography, offers a way for your doctor to visualize the veins in your legs.
+Veins don’t normally show up on plain X-rays.
+In a venogram, your doctor injects a special kind of dye into your veins.
+This dye, called contrast material, is visible on X-rays.
+It allows your doctor to take images of the veins in your leg.

-Your doctor might choose to perform this procedure to find out if there are blood clots in your leg veins and if your veins are damaged or not functioning properly.
-Your doctor might also order a leg venogram to try to locate a particular vein or to find out why your leg is swollen or painful.
+Your doctor might choose to perform this procedure to find out if there are blood clots in your leg veins or if your veins are damaged or not functioning properly.
+Your doctor might also order a leg venogram to locate a particular vein or find out why your leg is swollen or painful.

 You must tell your doctor about various conditions before you undergo this procedure.
-Tell your doctor if:
+It’s especially critical that you tell your doctor if you have allergies to medications, dye, or iodine substances.
+You should also tell your doctor if:

-You should also make sure that your doctor knows about any prescription or over-the-counter medications you’re taking.
+You should also make sure that your doctor knows about any prescription or over-the-counter medications you’re taking, particularly aspirin or other blood thinners.

 You may experience a variety of uncomfortable or unpleasant sensations during your leg venogram.
 These are typically not serious and usually last for only a few minutes.